cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Libraries for arbitrary length numbers and cryptography:
    - Support further libraries (FLINT/C, Wei Dai's Crypto++, ...)

-- JCT  Commandline functionality (for users and for test-automation)
+- Commandline functionality (for users and for test-automation) (from outside via terminal and/or from inside)